MRX8024/motors-sync/wiki/EN.md

 #    Simple coefficients describing the kalman filter.
 #microsteps: 16
 #    Maximum microstepping displacement of the stepper motor rotor.
-#sync_method: default
-#    Methods for synchronizing two axes on interconnected kinematics:
-#    'alternately' - the axes calibrated alternately, step by step. (default)
-#    'synchronous' - the axes calibrated depending on their magnitude,
-#    trying to keep it at the same level.
-#    Methods for synchronizing axis/axes on NOT-interconnected kinematics:
-#    'sequential' - axes are calibrated sequentially. (default)
 #steps_model: linear, 20000, 0
 #    Mathematical model and its coefficients representing the dependence
 #    of stepper motor microstep displacement on the measured magnitude.